heddels/applied-deep-learning-project-24/README.md

 - max epochs and
 - early stopping patience,
 I will use the hyperparameters from the MAGPIE paper and increase the number of max_steps to 500 in comparison to my baseline, as well as the warmup steps to 10% of the max_steps.

-Next to that I will to a hyperparameter optimization with a random search with the following parameters:
+For the finetuning step, I will to a hyperparameter optimization with a random search for the following parameters:
 - Dropout rate for regularization
 - Batch size variations
 - Warmup steps for learning rate scheduler

-Next to that, I will increase the number of steps for the finetuning from 50 to 500.

-get_optimal_hyperparameters.py:

-This script analyzes the results from the wandb sweeps It connects to wandb API to fetch all the experimental runs For each subtask, finds the best performing hyperparameters based on F1 score/MSE Writes the optimal parameters back to config.py as dictionaries for:

-Learning rates (lr_dict)
-Maximum epochs (max_epoch_dict)
-Early stopping patience (patience_dict)

-hyperparameter_explorer.py:

-This is an analysis tool that visualizes and compares different hyperparameter selection strategies It downloads the sweep results and analyzes them in three ways:

-Task-specific optimal parameters (best for each task) Task-specific with variance adjustment (more conservative) Global parameters (same across all tasks)

-Creates plots comparing these strategies